 Flash contains two toolbars in the Mac version: the Edit bar and the Controller.
 In Windows, Flash also offers the Main toolbar.
-To display or hide these toolbars, choose Window Toolbars and click the toolbar that you want to display or hide.
+To display or hide these toolbars, choose Windows Toolbars and click the toolbar that you want to display or hide.
 Here is a description of the toolbars:

-- Main toolbar (Windows only): Contains commonly used commands.
-Many of these are familiar from the Standard toolbar in other Windows programs.
+- Main toolbar (Windows only): Contains commonly used commands, such as Open, Save, and Print.
 By default, Flash does not display the Main toolbar. - Controller: Lets you control the playback of movies.
-For more information, see Chapter 9. - Edit bar: Helps you work with the symbols, scenes, and the user interface.
-The bar, shown in Figure 1-4, appears below the menu.
-It includes a button to access symbols (which we cover in Part III), a button for editing scenes, a drop-down list to manage workspaces, and a zoom control.
-We discuss the workspaces and the Timeline later in the chapter, in the "Following a timeline" section.
+For more information, see Chapter 9. - Edit bar: Helps you work with the symbols, scenes, and the user interface (UI).
+The bar, shown in Figure 1-3, appears below the menu.
+It includes a button to access symbols (which we cover in Part III), a button for editing scenes, and a zoom control.
+We discuss the Timeline later in the chapter, in the "Following a timeline" section.
 For detailed information about the Timeline and scenes, see Chapter 9.